 Entry information: You must have taken Level 2 Digital Technologies and passed both Programming 2.7 and Web Design 2.4.
 This course requires 2 years of prior coding in the following languages (HTML/ CSS and Python).
 Multiple advanced programs will be developed, so prior knowledge is expected.
+You can gain University Entrance in this subject if you pass the 3 internal assessments offered.

-Topics and contexts studied in this course: Responsive Web Design and Development, Human Computer Interaction (usability heuristics) and Complex Programming (JavaScript) with a back end database (Firebase).
+Topics and contexts studied in this course: Responsive Web Design and Development, Human Computer Interaction (usability heuristics), User Experiences (UX) and Complex Programming (JavaScript) with a back-end database (Firebase).

 Useful 21st Century skills and competencies you will learn in this course: You will learn to code responsive websites from the ground up, from design to final implementation, using original graphics you have designed.
 You will continue to develop your advanced programming skills by learning another coding language, JavaScript, and learn how to send data collected from a web GUI to a real time database.